-A number of measures such as increasing tariffs, imposing quantitative restrictions and tightening customs rules escalated between 2008 and 2018.
 The World Trade Organization (WTO) estimates that import restrictions, imposed only in the period from October 2017 to October 2018, resulted in a decrease in international trade by \$480 billion and restrictions in the period from October 2018 - May 2019 by \$336 billion (WTO, 2019).
-New restrictive measures on imports, introduced by the G20 economies during this period, are three and a half times higher than the 2012 average, since when the WTO calculates the scope of trade restrictions.
-According to the Global Trade Alert (GTA), which also includes trade remedies (anti-dumping and other instruments counteracting countries that are considered potentially harmful to the domestic economy) the number of these measures is far greater.
+New restrictive measures on imports in 2018 were several times higher than the 2012.

+According to the Global Trade Alert (GTA), which also includes trade remedies (anti-dumping and other instruments counteracting countries that are considered potentially harmful to the domestic economy) the number of mentioned restrictions is even higher.
 According to GTA (2020), there are more than 1000 new restrictive measures each year, or more than 2000 in 2018.
 The 2019 WTO report states the following as a general feature of foreign trade: "During this period, trade tensions continued to dominate as a major feature and contributed to the uncertainty of international trade and the world economy...
 A record level of new restrictive measures was introduced in the previous period" (WTO, 2019, p.
 2).
-The most affected countries by trade restrictions (at the end of 2019) were: China, with over 6,000 restrictions, Germany with more than 5,000, followed by Italy, the USA, France, the United Kingdom, the Republic of Korea, Spain and the Netherlands with about 4,000 restrictive measures (GTA, 2020).
+The most affected countries by trade restrictions (at the end of 2019) were: China, Germany, Italy, the USA, France, the United Kingdom, the Republic of Korea, Spain and the Netherlands, each of which is burdened with 4 to 6 thousand of trade and investment restrictive measures (GTA, 2020).